zacmoss/laravel-event-poster/README.md

-To be added : No event input before current date / Styling / Input length verification / map api integration / add capitalization check for cities (lowercase all cities in db and checking db) / Need to be able to apply multiple filters like filter by city AND date / Need to restart pagination count when clicking show all / should be different filters for event feed (all) and myEvents (going set)
+To be added : Styling / Input length verification / map api integration / add capitalization check for cities (lowercase all cities in db and checking db) / Need to be able to apply multiple filters like filter by city AND date / Need to restart pagination count when clicking show all / should be different filters for event feed (all) and myEvents (going set) / Show most rsvp'd to events first / Show number of people currently rsvp'd for an event / Add find a friend and add friend functionality / Find friend for the time being would just match first name and last name or username? email? / Add 'quick adds' functionality for admins and partners.
+Could hard set a city / address / date for adding multiple events more quickly.